mirzafahad/embedded_c_style_guide/style_guide.md

 #### 1.3 Parentheses
 - Do not rely on C’s operator precedence rules, as they may not be obvious to those who maintain the code.
 To aid clarity, use parentheses (and/or break long statements into multiple lines of code) to ensure proper execution order within a sequence of operations.

-- Unless it is a single identifier or constant, each operand of the logical AND (&&) and logical OR (||) operators shall be surrounded by parentheses.
+- Unless it is a single identifier or constant, each operand of the logical AND (&&) and logical OR (||) operators should be surrounded by parentheses.

 Example:
 ```C